 June 7 -Sounds of A and R, Club 86, Geneva

 June 8-Syndee Winters Trio, Smith Center for the Arts, Geneva

 June 9-National Women’s Hall of Fame new site, exhibit and talk by Syndee Winters, Seneca Falls

 June 11-13-Organ Concerts with Ray Nagem (United Church, Canandaigua; The Presbyterian Church, Geneva; St. Mary’s Church, Auburn)

 June 14-15-Chamber Concert with cellists Clive Greensmith, Hannah Collins, pianist Esther Park, violinist Geoff Herd.
 First Presbyterian Church, Skaneateles and Froelich Hall, Geneva

 June 16-Bluegrass with Rebecca Colleen and Chore Lads, Geneva On The Lake, Geneva

-A full schedule for the 2018 Geneva Music Festival is available online at www.genevamusicfestival.com
+A full schedule for the 2019 Geneva Music Festival will be available online at www.genevamusicfestival.com